7 Things You Can't Say About China - February 18th, Hour 2

 Mr. President, have you decided specifically what the auto tariff rate should be?

-Yeah, I probably will tell you that in on April 2nd, but it'll be in the neighborhood of 25%.
+Yeah, I probably will tell you that on April 2nd, but it'll be in the neighborhood of 25%.

-What if it's city conductors and pharmaceuticals?
+What about semiconductors and pharmaceuticals?

-Uh it'll be 25% and higher, and it'll go very substantially higher over the course of a year.
+It'll be 25% and higher, and it'll go very substantially higher over the course of a year.

-But we want to give them time to come in because as you know, when they come into the United States and they have their plant or factory here, there is no tariff.
+But we want to give them time to come in because, as you know, when they come into the United States and they have their plant or factory here, there is no tariff.

 So we want to give them a little bit of a chance.